 Download Page: http://tasvideos.org/BizHawk.html

-In order to get speedruns in a game and also to improve the completion of the game as fast as possible, one must look at BizHawk.
+To get speed runs and improve the game’s completion as fast as possible, one must look at BizHawk.
 As the name includes Hawk, it works quite the same.
-With Hawk like speed, it is one of the perfect SNES Emulators for you.
+With Hawk-like speed, it is one of the perfect SNES Emulators.

-BizHawk is specially designed and developed around the production of TAS i.e., Tool-Assisted Speedruns.
-To provide Tool, Assisted Speedruns is its primary focus.
+BizHawk is specially designed and developed around T.A.S. production, i.e., cool-Assisted Speedruns.
+To provide a Tool, Assisted Speedruns is its primary focus.
 However, it works perfectly fine for casual gaming too.

-The emulator includes support for games released on multiple platforms, including NES, SNES, Nintendo 64, Game Boy, Game Boy Color, Sega Genesis, Sega Saturn, PlayStation, Atari 2600, etc. With BizHawk, an individual will be able to enjoy a large number of games than with any other emulator.
+The emulator supports games released on multiple platforms, including N.E.S., SNES, Nintendo 64, Game Boy, Color, Sega Genesis, Sega Saturn, PlayStation, Atari 2600, etc. With BizHawk, an individual can enjoy more games than any other emulator.

 No$SNS